dancecoder/json22/README.md

 ### Numbers

 With JSON22 you can use `NaN`, `Infinity`, `-Infinity` values.
-It mean also this values will be stringified well in case it nested at an array or an object.
+It means also this values will be stringified well in case it nested at an array or an object.
 ```javascript
 JSON.stringify([42, NaN, Infinity, -Infinity]); // => [42, null, null, null]